 Camera Link is an industry standard hosted by the AIA and was released in 2000.

-Machine Vision standards such as Camera Link provide product interoperability between different vendors, thus giving users choice in the marketplace – the ability to swap between vendors and the convenience of upgrading a single Camera Link component without having to change the whole system.
+Machine Vision standards such as Camera Link provide product interoperability between different vendors, thus giving users choice in the marketplace – the ability to swap between vendors and the convenience of upgrading a single component without having to change the whole system.

 Camera Link includes the ability to acquire in different image resolutions as well as frame and pixel rates.
 Available configurations are: